On the Geometry and Optimization of Polynomial Convolutional Networks: BACKGROUND

 For what follows, it is necessary to consider complex coefficients.
 To this end, we complexify the above map, extending it as $X^\mathbb{C}_\textnormal{reg} \rightarrow \mathbb{C}$, where $X^\mathbb{C} \subset \mathbb{C}^n$ denotes the complexification of $X$. \begin{defn} The \emph{Euclidean distance degree} of $X$ with respect to $A$ is the number of complex critical points of the complexified map $X^\mathbb{C}_\textnormal{reg} \rightarrow \mathbb{C}$ for generic~$u$. \end{defn} Geometrically, a point $x \in X_\textnormal{reg}$ is critical for the distance map if, and only if, $x - u$ is perpendicular to the tangent space of $X$ at $x$ according to the scalar product induced by $A$.
 Moreover, it is possible to extend the notion of Euclidean distance degree to projective varieties $X \subset \mathbb{P}\mathbb{R}^{n}$ by considering their de-projectification, i.e., the corresponding affine cone in $\mathbb{R}^n$.

-For almost all $A$, the Euclidean distance degree is the same \parencite[Theorem 6.11]{draisma2016euclidean}.
+For generic $A$, the Euclidean distance degree is the same, achieving its maximal value \parencite[Theorem 6.11]{draisma2016euclidean}.
 This number is referred to as \emph{generic} Euclidean distance degree of $X$, denoted by $\edd(X) \in \mathbb{N}$.
 The following result -- which will be necessary in our forthcoming discussion -- provides a closed formula for the generic Euclidean distance degree of Segre--Veronese varieties.

 \begin{thm}[\cite{kozhasov2023minimal}] The generic Euclidean Distance degree of the Segre--Veronese variety is:

 where $|\mathbf{p}| = p_1 + \cdots + p_{k}$. \end{thm} As anticipated in Section \ref{sec:intro}, machine learning models are trained to minimize, ideally, the distance to the ground-truth function.
 Therefore, the distance function over neuromanifolds and its critical points are closely related to the learning process.
 This motivates the study of the Euclidean distance degree of neuromanifolds, which we will explore for polynomial CNNs in Section \ref{sec:optim}.